ATAARobotics/10015offseason2025/README.md

 Writing a "Hello, world!" program is a classic first step.

-Once this all works and you're comfortable pushing code to the robot and runnnig it, replace the comments with real code.
+Once this all works and you're comfortable pushing code to the robot and running it, replace the comments with real code.

 I have already installed FTCLib and FTCDashboard for use.